Wildlife

 Rock Rattlesnake, Crotalus lepidus.

 Primarily diurnal, but can be active at any time of day or night if conditions are favorable.
 Feeds on centipedes, lizards, small rodents, and birds.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for